 The Facility includes 10 offices and a centralized audit area/conference region with shared computer resources and access to all hospital information systems.
 Storage for active protocol files resides within the center.
 The NCCCR has immediately adjacent conference capacity for meetings of up to 30 individuals.
 Telemedicine capability exists for joint protocol discussions where desirable with affiliates.

 Established in 2002, the NCCCR’s initial priority was to coordinate the activities, credentialing and practices of all principal investigators conducting non-gynecologic and non-pediatric studies.
-Currently, integration of pediatric cancer protocols conducted at the Floating Hospital for Children, gynecologic oncology and Neurologic oncology trials are now complete.
+Currently, integration of pediatric cancer protocols conducted at the Tufts Children's Hospital, gynecologic oncology and Neurologic oncology trials are now complete.
 Now, all cancer trials at Tufts Medical Center are coordinated and overseen by the Neely Center.
 The NCCCR serves to keep a registry of all trials, insure institutional credentialing, provide continuing education and training, monitor accrual and data monitoring, and summarize and publicize trials.

 The NCCCR’s mandate includes the development and implementation of Tufts MC’s investigator initiated clinical trials, NCI–sponsored cancer clinical trials and support of Tufts MC’s role as a Main Member Institution for ECOG, and support and development of industry–sponsored trials that are programmatically important for the various clinical programs.